 Evaluating my surroundings, I quickly constructed a foolproof plan.
 I called Aaron, told him that I was trapped just south of Eglinton, that I was probably going to have to jump a fence, and that he should come meet me and help me extract my gym bag full of art and my framed Niagara Falls poster from the premises.

 With Aaron on his way, I hung up and began to inspect the fence in question.
-Then, out of nowhere, some dude in his twenties showed up and told me some cockamamie story about his duty to guard the fence and make sure everything was OK with it.
+Then, out of nowhere, some dude showed up and told me some cockamamie story about his duty to guard the fence and make sure everything was OK with it.